-Abigail not only learned to care for her children, to care for the household, to spin and to weave; to share with her hunband in the growing revolt ; to meet the obligations of her social life; but she had Who learned to manage the farm; to direct the men who worked it and supervise the finances of the farm and the houseso that, as public affairs demanded the attention of the farmer-lawyer, and took him away for weeks at a time.
-Abigail became the general manager.
-Perhaps her spirit towards all these obligations that fell upon her John Adamsis well illustrated by her charge to him to take as good care of himself as is consistant with his public obligations.
-It may be that right here in this charge of Abigail

-Adams to John to take as good care of himself as is consistant with his public of tigations that we discover the secret of that heroic struggle which both John Adams and John Quincey Adams waged against the predatory instincts of State Street and the equally predatoAy hoardes that were to into governmental power with Andrew Jackson.
+Abigail not only learned to care for her children, to care for the household, to spin and to weave; to share with her husband in the growing revolt; to meet the obligations of her social life; but she had also learned to manage the farm; to direct the men who worked it and supervise the finances of the farm and the house, so that, as public affairs demanded the attention of the farmer-lawyer, and took him away for weeks at a time.
+Abigail became the general-manager.
+Perhaps her spirit towards all these obligations, is well illustrated by her charge to him to " take as good care of himself as is consistant with his public obligations."
+It may be that right here in this charge of Abigail Adams to John to take as good care of himself as is consistant with his public obligations that we discover the secret of that heroic struggle which both John Adams and John Quincey Adams waged against INSTINCTS the predatory/instincts of State Street and the equally predatory hordes that were to swing into governmental power with Andrew Jackson.
 There is a vast difference between a rugged and responsible individualism, and a ruggedly acquisitive individualism.
-The one says, "Take good care of yourself." the other says, "Take as good care of yourself as is consistant with your public obligations."
+The one says, "Take good care of yourself".
+The other says, "Take as good care of yourself as is consistent with your public obligations."

-The time of crisis was at hand.
-The incident at Lexington and Concord; the struggle at Bunker Hill and the death of Warren; the trenches at Dorchester Heights, manned by raw troops; the evacuation of Boston by the Brittish who had left for parts unknown had become events of history.
-Abigail was running the farm, attending to business, keeping John informed concerning all things political and military going on at home, anxiously waiting the news as she pondered on the great revolt they were contemplating.
+But a time of crisis was at hand.
+The incident at Lexington and Concord; the struggle at Bunker Hill and the death of Warren; the trenched at Dorcehester Heights, manned by raw troops; the evacuation of Boston by the British who had left for parts unknown had become events of history.
+Abigail was running the farm, attending to business, keeping John informed concerning all things political and military going on at home, and anxiously waiting the news as she pondered on the great revolt they were contemplating.
 John Adams was in Philadelphia.
-The play of persons and forces out of which was to come the declartion of independence was in full swing amid the sweltering heat and discomforts of that city.
+The play of persons and forces out of which was to come the Declaration of Independence was in full swing amid the sweltering heat and discomforts of that city.
 "Great things" John had written, "here were on the tapis."

-From this same household wherexakigativated out of which was emerginghed heresy in politics and religion, heresies in which, apparently, Abigail shared with John to the full limit both in understanding and support, there was sent this letter in 1776 from Abigail to John.
-I believe it entitles Abigail Adams to the honor of being the first or among the first of the feminists in this country.
+From this same household out of which was emerging here'sy in politics and religion, heresies in which, apparently, Abigail shared with John to the full limit both in understanding and support, there was sent this letter in 1776 from Abigail to John.
+It entitles Abigail Adams to the honor of being the first or among the first of the feminists in this country.

-She says,- "I long to hear that you have declared for independency.
+She says, - "I long to hear that you have declared for independency.
 And, by the way, in the new code of laws which I suppose it will be necessary for you to make, I desire that you would remember the ladies and be more generous and favorable to them than your ancestors.
 Do not put such unlimited power into the hands of the husbands.
-Remember, all men would be tyrants if they could.
+Remember, all men would be typants if they could.
 If particular care and attention is not paid to the ladies, we are determined to forment a rebellion, and will not hold ourselves bound by any laws in which we have not voice and representation.